 Specifically, a reference to PALISSY WARE describes items made by many Artisans & Pottery Studios inspired by the 16thC French ceramicist BERNARD PALISSY [b.1510 - d.1590], who pioneered lead-based & enameled pottery, now collectively referred to as MAJOLICA.
 Very few of his original pieces survive nowadays and those would be displayed in fine Museums.

-PALISSY WARE is characterized by heavy Majolica (Tin) glazes in mostly deep greens, reds, yellows and other strong colors, yet elegantly diffused throughout the piece.
-High relief surface decoration is usually in the form of small animals, like snakes, lizards etc, or fish, shell-fish and other sea creatures, fruit or vegetables & plants and other pronounced details.
-Serious initial attempts at reviving this style of Art Pottery begun in France ca 1840s by several potters and quickly spread to nearby countries such as Portugal, UK, Italy & elsewhere.
+PALISSY WARE is characterized by heavy Majolica (Tin) glazes in mostly deep greens, reds, yellows, and other strong colors, yet elegantly diffused throughout the piece.
+High-relief surface decoration is usually in the form of small animals, like snakes, lizards, etc, or fish, shellfish, and other sea creatures, fruit or vegetables & plants, and other pronounced details.
+Serious initial attempts at reviving this style of Art Pottery began in France ca 1840s by several potters and quickly spread to nearby countries such as Portugal, the UK, Italy & elsewhere.

 A cautionary note: PALISSY WARE is NOT related to PALISSY POTTERY of Longton, Staffordshire (UK), who did not produce pottery in this style.
-However, GEORGE JONES (also from Staffordshire, UK), created magnificent pieces in this style ca late 19thC.
+However, GEORGE JONES (also from Staffordshire, UK), created magnificent pieces in this style around the late 19thC.

 Unlock the true value of your collection with our comprehensive research guides from identifying makers' marks to appraising all kinds of antiques and collectibles, including items featured in this article.

 Our up-to-date information will give you an accurate understanding of your items' worth.
 Don't miss out on this valuable resource - visit our research tools today!

 In addition to some examples shown below on this page, you can also search our price guide for your own treasures.